-Laryngeal paralysis (LP) is a genetic disorder that results in breathing difficulties which can be made worse by physical activity and may lead to suffocation in severe cases.
+Laryngeal Paralysis (LP) is a genetic disorder that results in breathing difficulties which can be made worse by physical activity and may lead to suffocation in severe cases.
 The condition may require surgery to alleviate breathing difficulties.
-Symptoms of the disease can include a respiratory murmur, wheezing, reduced tolerance for exercise, voice impairment, difficulty breathing and collapsing events in severe cases.
-In some cases, the respiratory difficulties can be fatal.
-A mutation has been identified in the Bull Terrier and Miniature Bull Terrier breeds that constitutes a major risk factor and can be used to diagnosis an early onset form of laryngeal paralysis in these breeds.
+Symptoms of the disease can include a respiratory murmur, wheezing, reduced tolerance for exercise, voice impairment, difficulty breathing, and collapsing events in severe cases.
+In some cases, respiratory difficulties can be fatal.
+A mutation has been identified in the Bull Terrier and Miniature Bull Terrier breeds that constitutes a major risk factor and can be used to diagnose an early onset form of laryngeal paralysis in these breeds.
 Dogs carrying two copies of the mutation are considered to be at an increased risk of developing the disease.